 ECT on RBSP

 with RBSP spacecraft

 Most satellites orbit through the radiation belts, and even the International Space Station orbit skims the radiation belts.
-While space missions typically avoid this region, the Radiation Belt Storm Probes will spend all of their time there.
-The RBSP mission will quantify the processes that generate the radiation belts and cause them to change.
+While space missions typically avoid this region, the twin Radiation Belt Storm Probes will spend all of their time there.
+The RBSP satellites will quantify the processes that generate the radiation belts and cause them to change.

+ECT on RBSP